 A class might include any combination of the following ingredients: breathing, relaxation, balance, strength training, stretching, anatomy & physiology insights, readings & yoga philosophy, animal movement, music, meditation and yoga nidra (sleep yoga).

 Classes are adapted to each person in the room.
 Lesson plans form on the day.
-You’ll be encouraged to be more aware of your body, focus your mind and slow down.
-You’ll have a chance to leave life’s stresses outside and relax on your mat.
+I encourage you to be more aware of your body, focus your mind and slow down.
+You’ll have a chance to leave stress behind and relax on your mat.

-Classes I teach are relaxing, invigorating, balancing and fun.
-I mostly avoid Sanskrit and too much of the esoteric side...
-But then it depends on the group and how everybody is feeling.
+Classes I teach aim to relax, invigorate, balance and be playful.
+I occasionally drip-feed in some Sanskrit and ‘deeper’ philosophy but it depends on the group and how everybody is feeling.

 My general yoga advice is not to worry about the type or style of a class but just try it.
 See what you like about it, give it a few tries and then make a decision on whether you want to return.